Payameno/GiftList-App/README.md

 # Gift List

+This is an implementation of Markle trees in the ethereum blockchain, the clinet side works as a prover by providing proof that the name is included in the list, while the server verifies the information and grants gifts.

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.

 There are three folders in this repository: